 Reed DeAngelis, Sociology

-My research is currently supported by the National Institutes of Health and has been published in Journal of Health and Social Behavior, Society and Mental Health, Sleep Health, Population Research and Policy Review, and Journal for the Scientific Study of Religion, among other outlets.
+My research is currently supported by the National Institutes of Health and has been published in Social Forces, Journal of Health and Social Behavior, Society and Mental Health, Sleep Health, Population Research and Policy Review, and Journal for the Scientific Study of Religion, among other outlets.